 Taking the time to speak with a Sacramento probate attorney can help your surviving loved ones immensely.
 Losing a loved one is often traumatic and extremely stressful.
 After a loved one dies, surviving family members often face difficult financial decisions.
 Setting up an estate plan with a Sacramento probate attorney can save your surviving loved ones a lot of mental, emotional, and financial difficulty upon your passing.
 Nonetheless, probate issues can arise even with a comprehensive estate plan in place.

 California probate is the legal process in which a deceased person's estate is settled and distributed.
 The probate process can be time-consuming and expensive.
 At The Law Offices of Daniel Hunt, our probate attorneys have successfully advocated on behalf of many clients in a variety of probate issues.
-With decades of experience in probate law, founding attorney Daniel A. Hunt is a frequent lecturer and speaker in the area of probate law.
+With decades of experience in Probate Law, founding attorney Daniel A. Hunt is a California State Bar Certified Legal Specialist in Estate Planning, Trust & Probate law.
 To learn how we can help you with your probate issue, contact our Sacramento probate law firm today.

 - Ambiguities in the will